 3. Cadogan Hall

-Originally built in 1907 as a Byzantine-style church, Cadogan Hall was transformed into a state-of-the-art concert hall in 2004 and is one of the most outstanding venues in London to listen to classical music.
-Its steeply raked stalls, low gallery, and restored stained glass windows create unique, immersive experience for audiences.
+Originally built in 1907 as a Byzantine-style church, Cadogan Hall was transformed into a state-of-the-art concert hall in 2004 and is one of the most outstanding classical music venues in London.
+Its steeply raked stalls, low gallery, and restored stained glass windows create a unique, immersive experience for audiences.
 The venue is the permanent home of the Royal Philharmonic Orchestra, a partnership that has helped shape its identity and ensured a steady stream of world-class performances for two decades.

 Location: 5 Sloane Terrace, SW1X 9DQ